willnjohnson/ClockworkCodebreakerHelper/README.md

 5. Repeat testing until the helper narrows down the correct combination.

-6. Once the puzzle is solved, click **Reset** and select the next stage.
+6. Once the puzzle is solved, select the next stage.

 ## Compatibility